Edward Harold Bell: Confessions and suspicions

 Bell is considered a suspect in the murders of several young women near Galveston in the 1970s.
+He is also a suspect in the 1971 murders of Rhonda Johnson and Sharon Shaw.
 In 1998, Bell wrote several letters to prosecutors in both Galveston and Harris counties, claiming that he had killed seven teenage girls in their jurisdictions between 1971 and 1977.
 Despite these gruesome claims, the letters were "kept secret" until 2011, when they were finally revealed by retired Galveston homicide detective Fred Paige to the public in an attempt to uncover any potential leads that could verify Bell's accounts.
-According to him, some of the case details found in the letters had not been released to the public.